 As a result, data that is taken offline by an administrator or the service owner is always editable.
 If you require read-only offline feature layers, they must be taken offline by a nonadministrative user other than the feature service owner.

 If you are using nonversioned data, avoid keeping edit transactions open for long periods of time when editing a sync-enabled feature service.
-For example, if you plan to edit nonversioned data in ArcMap that is also used for sync by a feature service, make sure to save edits periodically and stop editing when the edit session is complete.
+For example, if you plan to edit nonversioned geodatabase data in ArcGIS Pro that is also used for sync by a feature service, save edits frequently.

 Geometry updates and true curves